orcasound/orcamap/README.md

 ## Setup

-1. Clone the repo.
+1. Clone the repo
-2. Install Nodejs:Express Framework.
+2. Install Nodejs:Express Framework
-3. Install Influxdb.
+3. Install Influxdb
-4. Install Docker.
+4. Install Docker and setup conda in it using spec-file.txt
-   a)Conda setup

 ## Run